TomasSirotek/gui-streaming-platform/README.md

 ## Licence

 Distributed under the MIT License.
-See LICENSE for more information.
+See LICENSE for more information. <br/>
-I do not own any right to any assets used in this application and wont be further distributed
+I do not claim to own any rights to any assets used in this application and the application ends here and wont be further distributed or developed.

 Made by @TomassSimko
 2023 SDE cs project posted here on GitHub. <br>